 By the way, I never call for anybody to be fired.

-It's interesting to watch them squirm uh when those when real issues come up for them, be it the Me Too movement or in this case of race, Jonathan last word.
+But, you know, the same party that bludgeons people with false charges of racism, it's interesting to watch them squirm when real issues come up for them, be it the Me Too movement or in this case of race.

 Totality of the circumstances.